logiqai/docs/log-management/role-based-access-control.md

 ## Overview

 Access to log data for users is managed by namespace controls.
-To learn more about what namespaces are in the LOGIQ product, please refer to the section on namespaces [here](logs-terminology.md#namespace).
+To learn more about what namespaces are in the Apica Ascent product, please refer to the section on namespaces [here](logs-terminology.md#namespace).
 Log data from a single namespace can contain multiple application logs.
 If a user has access to a namespace, the user can view logs for all applications in the namespace.

 ## UI Controls